Blackchin Shiner

 Key Features

-- Black pigment clearly visible on the chin and lower lip
+- Distinct black pigment on the tip of the chin and lower jaw

-- Incomplete lateral line that ends before the tail
+- Incomplete lateral line that does not reach the tail

 When You’ll See Them